-In patients with pre-existing autoimmune disease, exacerbation of autoimmunity is a concern with the administration of immune-activating agents.
+In patients with pre-existing autoimmune disease, exacerbation of autoimmunity is a concern with the administration of immuneactivating agents.
 Similarly, ICI therapy must be approached cautiously among patients who have experienced a prior irAE while receiving immunotherapy.
 Data on the toxicity of ICIs in patients with preexisting autoimmune disease or irAEs is generally lacking due to exclusion of these populations from clinical trials leading to FDA approval.
-Based on limited data from smaller retrospective studies, ICIs appear to be similarly effective in these patient groups with response rates of 20% to 40%.
-160-162 Based on the available data, most autoimmune disease flares and irAEs in this patient population have been managed with corticosteroid or additional immunosuppressive therapy; however, fatal AEs have been reported.
-163 Preliminary data on safety and toxicity are described below.
+Based on limited data from smaller retrospective studies, ICIs appear to be similarly effective in these patient groups with response rates of 20% to 40%.160-162 Based on the available data, most autoimmune disease flares and irAEs in this patient population have been managed with corticosteroid or additional immunosuppressive therapy; however, fatal AEs have been reported.
+Preliminary data on safety and toxicity are described below.

 In the largest series to date, ipilimumab therapy was provided to a cohort of 30 patients with advanced melanoma and pre-existing autoimmune disorders including inflammatory bowel disease (n = 6), rheumatoid arthritis (n = 6), psoriasis (n = 5), systemic lupus erythematosus (n = 2), multiple sclerosis (n = 2), autoimmune thyroiditis (n = 2), and various others.
-162 Thirteen of 30 patients were taking immunosuppressive therapy to manage their conditions.
+Thirteen of 30 patients were taking immunosuppressive therapy to manage their conditions.
 While on ipilimumab, 27% of patients experienced exacerbation of their autoimmune condition, typically in the form of recurrent or enhanced preexisting symptoms.
 Most were managed successfully using corticosteroid, with 2 patients requiring infliximab.
 Ten patients (33%) experienced conventional high-grade irAEs considered unrelated to their baseline autoimmune condition (including one fatality due to colitis in a patient with skin-limited psoriasis).
 Three patients experienced concurrent autoimmune condition flares and conventional irAEs requiring high-dose corticosteroid.
 However, half of the cohort experienced no irAEs or autoimmune condition flare.

-162 a separate study of 52 patients with significant autoimmune conditions (eg, rheumatoid arthritis, polymyalgia rheumatica, Sjögren's syndrome, immune thrombocytopenic purpura, psoriasis), 38% had an autoimmune condition flare requiring immunosuppression, and 29% developed a new irAE.161 Interestingly, no members of that cohort with GI or neurologic autoimmune conditions (n = 11) experienced a flare.161 In both studies of PD-1 inhibitors, most flares of preexisting autoimmune conditions were adequately managed using immunosuppressive and symptomatic therapy.^{160,161} However, onset of new irAEs led to discontinuation of PD-1 inhibitor in about 10% of patients in one study.161
+Studies have also examined the effects of PD-1 inhibitors for advanced melanoma in patients with pre-existing autoimmune disease.
+Among a subset of 19 patients with prior autoimmune disease, PD-1 inhibition led to autoimmune flare in 42%, and onset of a new irAE in 16%.
+In a separate study of 52 patients with significant autoimmune conditions (eg, rheumatoid arthritis, polymyalgia rheumatica, Sjögren's syndrome, immune thrombocytopenic purpura, psoriasis), 38% had an autoimmune condition flare requiring immunosuppression, and 29% developed a new irAE.
+Interestingly, no members of that cohort with GI or neurologic autoimmune conditions (n = 11) experienced a flare.
+In both studies of PD-1 inhibitors, most flares of preexisting autoimmune conditions were adequately managed using immunosuppressive and symptomatic therapy.
+However, onset of new irAEs led to discontinuation of PD-1 inhibitor in about 10% of patients in one study.